Antimicrobial resistance, a critical global public health issue

 A highly de-risked development strategy based on the choice of priority indications, the success of compassionate treatments and the Phagogram

-Pherecydes Pharma is planning to deploy its strategy around three priorities:
+Pherecydes Pharma is deploying its strategy around three priorities:

 - Clinical development of its phages in the most critical indications: Staphylococcus aureus, Pseudomonas aeruginosa and Escherichia coli.

-- Availability of phages within the framework of Early Access Programs, issued by the ANSM to allow certain categories of patients in France to use drugs that have not yet received Marketing Authorizations (MA).
+- Availability of phages within the framework of AAC Early Access Program, issued by the ANSM to allow certain categories of patients in France to use drugs that have not yet received Marketing Authorizations (MA).

 - Development of Phagogram 2.0, which tests the sensitivity of a patient's bacterial strain to several phages, to increase the speed, reliability, reproducibility and sensitivity of the tests performed.